-Concerns have been raised that walls with encased steel boundary members may have a tendency to split along planes 1 and 2 shown in Figure C-H5.1.
-Transverse reinforcement within a distance 2h (h = width of the wall) will resist splitting along plane 1 while the wall horizontal reinforcement will be adequate to prevent plane 2 failure.
+Concerns have been raised that walls with encased steel boundary members may have a tendency to split along planes 1 and 2 shown in Figure C-H5.2.
+Transverse reinforcement within a distance 2h (h = width of the wall) will resist splitting along plane 1 while the wall horizontal reinforcement will be adequate to prevent failure along plane 2.